 The COVID-19 pandemic has created and may continue to create significant uncertainty in global markets, which has disrupted and harmed, and may continue to disrupt and harm, the Company's business, financial condition, and results of operations.
+Beginning in the middle of March 2020, the pandemic and responses thereto contributed to a decrease in the demand for our products, primarily due to most hospitals ceasing elective surgical procedures.
+This impact continued through second quarter of 2020 and into the third quarter of 2020.
 The extent of the impact of COVID-19 on the Company's operational and financial performance will depend on certain developments, including but not limited to the duration and spread of the outbreak, duration of local, state and federal issued public health orders, impact on our customers and our sales cycles, impact on our employees and impact on regional and worldwide economies and markets in general, all of which are uncertain and cannot be predicted.